How To Grow Lapageria Rosea

 Take care of your plants.
 You must protect them from their main enemies: greedy snails and slugs.
 These small animals can infest the plant and eat all the stems.
 Use products to remove them and try watering your copihue with rainwater or bottled water.

-If you'd like to read similar articles to How To Grow Lapageria Rosea, we recommend you browse around our Gardening & plants category.
+If you want to read similar articles to How To Grow Lapageria Rosea, we recommend you visit our Gardening & plants category.

 - When your plant has already bloomed, prune them between October, November and December.
 Remove any dried up leaves and twigs.